mcpadre/mcpadre/README.md

 ### How's it pronounced?

-M-C-Padre.
+Model Control Padre.
+M-C-Padre if you're terse.
 McPadre is legal only within the city limits of Boston during the evening hours of the 17th of March.
 Sorry, I don't make the rules, except when I do.